alisaleem252/Rapidtextai-Auto-Post-Scheduler/readme.md

 ## Description

-Rapidtextai Auto Post Scheduler is a WordPress plugin that allows users to schedule automatic posts using the power of OpenAI's ChatGPT language model.
+Rapidtextai Auto Post Scheduler is a WordPress plugin that allows users to schedule automatic posts using the power of Rapidtextai language model.
 With this plugin, you can easily create and schedule blog posts without having to manually write each one.:

 * Schedule posts for future publication.
 * Automatically generate content for your posts using ChatGPT's language model.